 ii.
 Secretarial auditor

-As required under Section 204 of the Companies Act, 2013 and Rules there under, the Board has appointed M/s Kaushal Agrawal & Co., Practicing Company Secretaries, to conduct a secretarial audit of the Company for fiscal 2018.
+As required under Section 204 of the Companies Act, 2013 and Rules there under, the Board has appointed M/s Shilpesh Dalal & Co., Practicing Company Secretaries, Indore to conduct a secretarial audit ofthe Company for Fiscal 2020.

 Your Directors take this opportunity to place on record their appreciation and sincere gratitude to the Central Government of India, State Government of Madhya Pradesh, the Bankers to the Company, business associates, technical professionals within and outside the company and after all shareholders of the company for their valuable support and the board is looking forward to their continued cooperation in the years to come.

 Your Directors acknowledge the support and co-operation received from the employees and all those who have helped in the day to day management.